 The biggest threat to our oceans is ignorance, and without education and awareness campaigns, and the advocacy for the marine environment, we have no hope of conserving the oceans for future generations.

-Consumers can make a difference - they can vote with their wallets by supporting businesses and dive resorts that act sustainably; talk to restaurants, cafes and others in the food industry about alternatives to plastics; and act as ambassadors for a reduction in the consumption of plastics.
-We can support bans, contribute to organisations that are making a difference, participate in beach and ocean clean-ups and help spread the word about plastic waste.
+Thankfully, there are ways that us as consumers, travellers and scuba divers alike can make a big difference in the world of sustainability.
+By voting with our wallets in support of businesses and dive resorts that act responsibly, such as these sustainable beachwear brands, everyday people can help to turn the tide.
+We can also talk to restaurants, cafes and others in the food industry about alternatives to plastics and act as ambassadors for a reduction in the consumption of plastics by packing consciously for any trip.
+What's more, we can support bans, contribute to organisations that are making a difference, participate in beach and ocean clean-ups and help spread the word about plastic waste.
 The problem is very real, but there are solutions and the more people that are willing to stand up and be counted, the better.

 Ocean conservation volunteering holidays are a great way to get involved, helping to educate and enrich the vacations of everyday divers.
 For more information, and expert advice on joining a programme, check out our guide to marine conservation volunteering abroad.